- Online Licensing, Renewal and TOOLS

 The Myth - A tow ticket is not required to be given at the scene of a traffic incident for a heavy duty tow.

-The Truth - If the non-consent tow occurs a tow ticket must be provided if the owner is available.
+The Truth - If the non-consent tow occurs a tow ticket must be provided if the owner or operator is available.

 The Myth - A tow ticket is not required if the vehicle is "dropped" i.e. the vehicle is removed from the tow truck and returned to the owner before it is actually towed.